apache/arrow/docs/source/java/overview.rst

 ``Schema``: It holds a sequence of fields together with some optional metadata.

+``VectorSchemaRoot``: It combines ValueVectors with a Schema to represent tabular data.
-``VectorSchemaRoot``: It is somewhat analogous to tables and record batches in the other Arrow implementations in that they all are 2D datasets, but the usage is different.
+It is somewhat analogous to tables and record batches in the other Arrow implementations.

 For more detail on Arrow Java vector please review :doc:`VectorSchemaRoot <vector_schema_root>`.